-According to Hattie (2003 as cited in Tang, Ching and Siti Asiah Md Shahid, 2014), skilled and quality teachers have a direct impact in influencing the interest and commitment of students as well as student achievement.
-Based on the above statement, teacher plays a very important role in teaching and has a direct impact on students.
+According to Hattie (2003 as cited in Tang, Ching, and Siti Asiah Md Shahid, 2014), skilled and qualified teachers have a direct impact on influencing the interest and commitment of students as well as student achievement.
+Based on the above statement, the teacher plays a very important role in teaching and has a direct impact on students.
 Therefore, the relationship between the skills possessed by teachers and their quality of teaching is a very important and interesting topic to be investigated.
-A positive relationship between student and teacher has been shown to be important for student engagement and achievement (Roorda et al., 2011 as cited in van Uden, Ritzen and Pieters, 2014).
-According to Muller (2001 as cited in van Uden, Ritzen and Pieters, 2014), students who are trying to do their best are more likely to build a positive relationship with their teachers than students who do not show interest in school.
-In an ESL classroom, ESL teachers will be facing students with different ability and background (Wong, Indiatsi and Wong, 2016).
-These ESL teachers need to be equipped with the necessary skills that will allow them to be more prepared in and outside of the classroom and according to Kabilan, Hussin, Zul-Qarna, Abdullah, Ismai and Khan (2017), interpersonal skills are one of the skills that ESL students need to attain to be such innovative and professional English language teachers.
+A positive relationship between student and teacher has been shown to be important for student engagement and achievement (Roorda et al., 2011 as cited in van Uden, Ritzen, and Pieters, 2014).
+According to Muller (2001 as cited in van Uden, Ritzen, and Pieters, 2014).
+According to Muller (2001 as cited in van Uden, Ritzen, and Pieters, 2014).
+Students who are trying to do their best are more likely to build a positive relationship with their teachers than students who do not show interest in school.
+In an ESL classroom, ESL teachers need to be equipped with the necessary skills that will allow them to be more prepared in and outside of the classroom and according to Kabilan, Hussin, Zul-Qarna, Abdullah, Ismail and Khan (2017), interpersonal skills are one of the skills that ESL students need to attain to be such innovative and professional English language teachers.

-Interpersonal skills have been proven to have significant positive relationship towards teaching and learning process (Wei, Zhou, Barber & den Brok, 2015, Zainun Misbah, Gulikers, Ridwan Maulana & Mulder, 2015).
-Teachers and students who have the qualities of good communications, respect in a classroom, interest shown in teaching from the point of view of the teacher and learning from a student will establish a positive relationship in the classroom (Duta, Panisoara, & Panisoara, 2015).
+Interpersonal skills have been proven to have a significant positive relationship with the teaching and learning process (Wei, Zhou, Barber & den Brok, 2015, Zainun Misbah, Gulikers, Ridwan Maulana & Mulder, 2015).
+Teachers and students who have the qualities of good communication, respect in a classroom, and interest shown in teaching from the point of view of the teacher and learning from a student will establish a positive relationship in the classroom (Duta, Panisoara, & Panisoara, 2015).
 The quality of teaching is a crucial factor in promoting effective learning in schools (Tang, 2013 in Tang, Hashimah Mohd Yunus & Nor Hashimah Hashim, 2015).
-Thus, this inevitably involve teachers' and students' interpersonal skills essential in promoting relationships and in enhancing learning (Lim, Rodger & Brown, 2010; Tang, Hashimah Mohd Yunus & Nor Hashimah Hashim, 2015).
-Teacher social skills, as stressed by Tang, Hashimah Mohd Yunus and Nor Hashimah Hashim (2015) are important for the teachers to enable them to deliver high quality teaching and promote effective learning among the students.
+Thus, this inevitably involves teachers' and students' interpersonal skills essential in promoting relationships and enhancing learning (Lim, Rodger & Brown, 2010; Tang, Hashimah Mohd Yunus and Nor Hashimah Hashim (2015) are important for teachers to enable them to deliver high-quality teaching and promote effective learning among the students.
 The attainments of these social skills also contribute to the high employability rate among undergraduate students (Airil Haimi Mohd Adnan, Sangeeth Ramalingam, Nurulhayati Ilias and Tahirah Mt Tahir, 2014).
 However, the Malaysian Education Blueprint 2015-2025 (Higher Education) and Tang (2013 in Tang, Hashimah Mohd Yunus & Nor Hashimah Hashim, 2015) stated that employers report that graduates lack the necessary interpersonal skills in undergraduates upon graduation.
-Besides that, as stated by Tang and Tan (2015), from what was gathered from school's administrators, although novice teachers are generally well-equipped with the content knowledge and are academically proficient, they lack interpersonal skills such as ethics, moral and professionalism, communication skills, critical thinking and problem-solving skills, team work skill and leadership skills.
-The critical lacking of these interpersonal skills were also reported by many people from the industry and it is adversely affecting the chances of graduates to secure a job (Airil Haimi, et.al, 2014 and Succi, 2015).
+Besides that, as stated by Tang and Tan (2015), from what was gathered from the school's administrators, although novice teachers are generally well-equipped with the content knowledge and are academically proficient, they lack interpersonal skills such as ethics, morals and professionalism, communication skills, critical thinking and problem-solving skills, teamwork skill and leadership skills.
+The critical lacking of these interpersonal skills was also reported by many people from the industry and it is adversely affecting the chances of graduates to secure a job (Airil Haimi, et.al, 2014 and Succi, 2015).